Datadog

 "Permission Denied" or "Forbidden" Errors

-Cause: The API/Application Keys or OAuth scopes lack required permissions.
+Cause: The API/Application Keys lack required permissions.

 Solution: